Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Methodology

 \subsection{Rendering of Panoptic Labels}

 Based on our learned semantic field $s_{\phi}$ and the 3D bounding primitives $\beta$ with instance IDs, we can easily render a panoptic segmentation map.
 Specifically, for a camera ray $\br$, the panoptic label directly takes the class with maximum probability in ${\bS}(\br)$ if it is a ``stuff'' class.
 For ``thing'' classes, we render an instance distribution $\bT(\br)$ based on the bounding primitives $\beta$ to replace ${\bS}$ with $\bT$.
 Our instance field is defined as follow

-where ${C_t}$ is the number of the things in the scene and $\bt$ denotes a categorical distribution indicating which thing it belongs to.
+where ${M_t}$ is the number of the things in the scene and $\bt$ denotes a categorical distribution indicating which thing it belongs to.
 Note that $\bt$ is determined by the bounding primitives and is a one-hot vector if $\bx$ is uniquely enclosed by a bounding primitive of a thing.
 As overlap often occurs at the intersection of stuff and thing region, the bounding primitives of things rarely overlap with each other.
 Thus, this deterministic instance field leads to reliable performance in practice.
-The instance distribution at a camera ray $\bT$ can be obtained via volume rendering.
 To ensure that the instance label of this ray is consistent with the semantic class defined by ${\bS}$, we mask out instances belonging to other semantic classes by setting their probabilities to $0$ in $\bT$.
-Finally, the instance label can be determined as the class with maximum probability within $\bT$.